Best AM5 motherboards in 2025 – our top picks tried and tested

 Does DDR4 RAM work with AM5 motherboards?

 Unfortunately, AM5 motherboards only support the new DDR5 memory, so you won’t be able to use DDR4 RAM here.
-This is due to every major component on modern boards being PCIe 5.0 compliant.
+Every significant component on modern boards is PCIe 5.0 compliant, which means there’s only one standard of memory, and it doesn’t create various models like it did for LGA 1700.

 Will older Ryzen CPUs work on AM5 motherboards?

-Only CPUs after the release of the Ryzen 7000 series will fit in the AM5 socket.
-This is because of the adoption of LGA 1718, whereas previous Ryzen processors utilized the PGA socket technology.
+Only CPUs released after the Ryzen 7000 series will fit in the AM5 socket.
+This is because of the adoption of LGA 1718, whereas previous Ryzen processors utilized the PGA (pin grid array) socket technology.
+That means the pins were on the CPU itself, compared to now being on the motherboard, where they can be more densely packed.

 How long will AM5 motherboards last?

-AMD has recently confirmed in an interview that the AM5 socket will last until at least 2027, AMD has a long history of supporting hardware so we’re inclined to believe them.
+AMD recently confirmed in an interview that the AM5 socket will last until at least 2027.
+AMD has a long history of supporting hardware, so we’re inclined to believe them.
+Especially considering it still released hardware for AM4 even after AM5 was out, with the likes of the 5700X3D release.